Sharing the Joy of Tea with Kids

 There are a great variety of herbal teas available that children love.
 Try fruit based herbal teas as a delicious and low calorie alternative to fruit juice.
 Many of the fruit based teas are delicious served cold as an iced tea.
 Some of my family’s favourites are:

-- Chocolate mint rooibos – a loose tea, naturally caffeine free and deliciously sweet.
-Available atwww.steepedandinfused.com or in their store at 1258 Queen Street East in Toronto.
+• Chocolate mint rooibos – a loose tea, naturally caffeine free and deliciously sweet.
+Available at www.steepedandinfused.com.

 So go ahead and try serving tea to your child.
 There is no reason why a tea party need only be pretend!
 You may be surprised at how much your child enjoys the flavours and rituals of tea drinking.